Kaiotic/GameCompilation/README.md

 <h4>Utility.h</h4>

 Utility.h has an "enum boolean { ... }" that defines TRUE and FALSE. <br/>
-If you need a boolean somewhere, include Utility.h and use TRUE / FALSE.
+If you need a boolean somewhere, include Utility.h and use TRUE / FALSE. <br/>
+Utility also contains a method to initialize a game board (init(...)) and a method to cleanUp a game board (cleanUp(...)). <br/>
+init() initializes all X/Y coordinates and its value. cleanUp() frees the memory.

 <h4>Field.h</h4>